 A. The Request to hire.
-Before beginning a search for a new tenure-track faculty member, an academic department or program must submit a detailed request to hire, which will be reviewed by the Advisory Committee on Academic Staffing (ACAS) before a final decision on the request is made by the Provost's Office.
-The deadline for requests to search for new faculty members taking up their positions in fall, 2019, is December 15, 2017.
-(If approved, the search would occur in 2018-19.)
+In order to receive authorization to search for a new tenure-track faculty member, an academic department or program must submit a detailed request, which will be reviewed by the Advisory Committee on Academic Staffing (ACAS) before a final decision on the request is made by the Provost's Office.
+The deadline for requests to search for new faculty members taking up their positions in fall, 2020 will be announced by ACAS in Fall 2018.
+(If approved, the search would occur in 2019-20.)
 Such requests should be addressed to Ruth Frommer, Assistant Provost for Faculty Affairs (rfrommer@wellesley.edu).